By Dr. Garry Kitay

 Dupuytren’s Contracture Treatment

 The treatment of Dupuytren’s Contracture may not be necessary unless the condition gets severe enough to have an impact on daily life.
+However, many of these mild conditions can quickly become painful and not allow you to do the things you love.
+If that is the case, then give us a call.

 Whether you are suffering from hand issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.